authgear/authgear-server/docs/specs/captcha.md

   - "127.0.0.1"
   providers:
   - type: cloudflare
-    alias: cloudflare
     site_key: "SITE_KEY"
 ```

 - `risk_assessment.enabled`: If it is true, then risk assessment is enabled.
 - `risk_assessment.providers`: A list of risk assessment provider configuration.
 The actual shape depends on the `type` property.
 - `risk_assessment.providers.type`: Required.
 The type of the risk assessment provider.
 Valid values are `recaptchav3`.
-- `risk_assessment.providers.alias`.
-Required.
-The unique identifier of the risk assessment provider.
-It is used in other parts of the configuration to refer to this particular risk assessment provider.
-For example, the project can configured a number of risk assessment providers, but only uses one of them in a particular Authentication Flow.
 - `risk_assessment.providers.risk_level.high_if_gte`: Required.
 A floating number.
 If the provider-specific score is greater than or equal to this number, then the risk level is high.
 Otherwise, it is medium or low.
 - `risk_assessment.providers.risk_level.medium_if_gte`: Required.
 A floating number.
 If the provider-specific score is greater than or equal to this number, then the risk level is medium.
 Otherwise, it is low.